Canva vs. Photoshop: Which Graphic Design Software Is Best For Your Needs?

 You can get Adobe Express as an extension of the Creative Cloud.
 Similar to Canva, you can use the basic version of Adobe Express completely free until you reach the point that you need premium features.

 Stencil is another online photo editor that makes creating visual content for blogs, niche and authority websites, and social media much more manageable.
 The software is a product of Namecheap and can be used with their other online solutions.

-The software has many features similar to Canva, including easy-to-use templates, millions of royalty-free photos, sizing presets, and the ability to schedule posts through a Buffer integration.
+The software has many advanced features similar to Canva, including easy-to-use templates, millions of royalty-free photos, sizing presets, and the ability to schedule posts through a Buffer integration.

 You can use the basic version of the tool for free to get started, then upgrade to one of the paid plans when you're satisfied with the software.

 Like Stencil and Adobe Express, Snappa offers an alternative to Canva that can be used online to create graphics for social media or similar visual content.

 The software offers many of the same advanced features, including an extensive library of high-resolution stock photos, a plethora of templates, preset image dimensions, and one-click image background.
 There are also options for adding text and graphics and different editing tools.

 Like Canva, you can get started with Snappa for free and then upgrade to one of the two paid plans when ready.